ybrid/player-interaction/README.md

                             Value can be used e.g. to disable the skip button if no more skip is left.
-                            In case of value -1 the number of skips left is unknown or unlimited. next-skip-returns-to-main = bool, value is true if next skip returns to main content.
+                            In case of value -1 the number of skips left is unknown or unlimited. skip-was-successfull-flag = bool, value is true if last skip request could sucessfully be processed. next-skip-returns-to-main = bool, value is true if next skip returns to main content.
 ```